Port Chalmers: Tourism

 From the 1990s onwards cruise ships began calling at Otago Harbour, a trend that continues to expand with 153,000 disembarking of the 229,000 passengers bought on 115 vessels (104 into Port Chalmers) during the 2018–2019 season.

-Manufacturing / Industry

 Port

-The Customs Department was initially responsible for control of Otago Harbour with the Collector of Customs acting as harbor master, until 1859 when the Provincial Council took responsibility and appointed a dedicated harbor master.
+The Customs Department was initially responsible for control of Otago Harbour with the Collector of Customs acting as harbour master, until 1859 when the Provincial Council took responsibility and appointed a dedicated harbour master.
 To service the hulls of the increasing number of ships calling at the port a 170 ft long by 42 ft wide by 16 ft deep wooden floating dock called the Alpha was built and launched in 1868 at Port Chalmers W. Murray and Co., under a 5-year guarantee from the Provincial Government.

 The Otago Harbour Board was established on 30 June 1874 and took over responsibility for the harbour and the provision of facilities, the wharves at Port Chalmers were managed by the Railways Department until 1928.